 The CSP coordinator works with students and staff throughout each semester to identify and address individual and academic, social, and life skills needs.

 Throughout the year, students have frequent contact with the CSP Coordinator and their mentors.
 Contact will occur in both individual and group settings.
-Students are expected to participate in all services.
+Students are expected to actively participate in CSP services.

 Student services include:

 - Weekly skills group focusing on academic, social, daily life skills, and cultural supports

 - Weekly support group focusing on perceptions of college life and being a college student